 Weather on the Tibetan Plateaus can change drastically, especially during summertime.
 Its high altitude make for particular cruel afternoons, while nights can be blistering cold without fires to keep warm.

-Tibet is filled with rich heritage and culture but it doesn’t have to stop at Tibetan borders.
+Tibet’s culture and heritage don’t stop at Tibetan borders.
 Tibet is, after all, defined by its culture, not by borderlines.
 While there is a lot of Tibet to discover, Amdo or Kham may be the wiser choice, especially for those who enjoy independent travel.